Blank333/amazonScraper/README.md

 AmazonScraper is a Python web scraping project built with Scrapy that allows you to extract product information from Amazon.com.
 It retrieves details such as product names, prices, ratings, and reviews for a given search query on Amazon.

 This project demonstrates how to use Scrapy with ScrapeOps Proxy for web scraping with JavaScript rendering.
 It provides a basic setup for rendering JavaScript content and routing requests through the ScrapeOps proxy network.

+A test ```product_data.csv``` file is included to show the data it will pull from Amazon.

 ## Features